rivermont/spidy/README.md

 Falconwarriorr's branch.<br>
 He has developed a bunch of features that we are working on merging into master.

-## GUI-spidy
-We are currently working on a GUI for spidy.<br>
-For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition.

 # TODO
   - Moar docs
-  - GUI
   - Upload spidy to PyPI/pip
   - Multiple HTTP threads
   - Respect robots.txt